-The Ogallala aquifer in Lynn and Garza Counties contained approximately 2.4 million acre-feet (3.0 km^3) of water in 1974.
-Historical pumpage has exceeded 120,000 acre-feet (0.15 km^3) annually, which is more than twice the rate of natural recharge to the aquifer in the counties.
+The Ogallala aquifer in Castro County contained approximately 12.8 million acre-feet of water in 1974.
+Historical pumpage has exceeded 275,000 acre-feet annually, which is approximately 10 times the rate of natural recharge to the aquifer in the county.
 This overdraft is expected to continue, ultimately resulting in reduced well yields, reduced acreage irrigated, and reduced agricultural production.

-There is a very uneven distribution of ground water in the two counties.
-A few local areas have ample ground-water resources to support current usage through the year 2000; whereas, in most areas, ground water is currently in short supply.
+There is a very uneven distribution of ground water in the county.
+Some areas have ample ground-water resources to support current usage through the year 2020; whereas, in other areas of the county, ground water is currently in short supply.

-To obtain maximum benefits from the remaining ground-water resources, water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.
+To obtain maximum benefits from the remaining ground-water resources, Castro County water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.